RomanMitaki/RomanMitaki/README.md

 [![codewars](https://www.codewars.com/users/RomanMitaki/badges/small?theme=light)](https://www.codewars.com/users/RomanMitaki)
 ---
 >It never gets easier, you just get faster.
->Do no harm, but take no crap.
+>Do or do not.
+There is no try.

 <!--
 **RomanMitaki/RomanMitaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.